Alcohol education: United States

+School system

 Alcohol education standards in K–12 public schools vary from state to state.
 In rare cases, some states such as Alaska do not require a statewide alcohol education program in their public schools.
 In other states, such as Delaware, the requirements are much more stringent.
 Delaware's students must complete 10 hours of training per year relating to drugs including alcohol in grades K-4 and 15 hours in grades 5–12.

 Many studies such as Project SAFE have shown that targeting people as young as 6–8 is crucial in order to prevent them from abusing alcohol later on in life.
 People who begin drinking before the age of 15 are five times more likely to develop an alcohol use disorder later in life.
 Substance Abuse and Mental Health Services Administration (SAMSHA) claims that "Approximately 10 percent of 12-year-olds say they have used alcohol at least once.
 By age 13 that number doubles."

 In past alcohol education programs in American schools, scare tactics were used in an attempt to persuade adolescents not to drink.
 According to a non-profit organization known as Prevention First, the use of scare tactics in alcohol awareness programs can actually be counterproductive.
 This is due to the fact that students learn better from someone who is honest and does not present them with fallacies.